ftuyama/crypto-indicator/README.md

 # BTC Price Indicator

-Indicates current BTC price on Ubuntu navbar, using Binance API.
+Indicates current cryptocoins (such as BTC) price ticker on Ubuntu navbar, using Binance, Huobi or Blockchain API.

 ### Price Indicator